≡ Menu

 The definitions of Ford’s vehicle sales and Europe 20 are available here: retail sales and Europe 20.

-Ford ceased publishing vehicle sales data by region in its annual reports starting in fiscal year 2023.
-As shown in the chart above, the company’s vehicle sales are primarily derived from three key regions: North America, Europe 20, and China (not presented in the chart here).
+Ford has stopped publishing vehicle sales data by region in its annual reports since fiscal year 2023.
+As shown in the chart above, the company’s vehicle sales are primarily derived from three key regions: North America, Europe 20, and China.

 Back To Table Of Contents